reillychase/Python-Web-Hacking-Enumerator/README.md

 ## How to use it
 1. Collect a list of hostnames for which you want to find out which ones have the same IP address (I recommend using Sublist3r.py)
-2. Put the hostnames int hosts.txt
+2. Put the hostnames in hosts.txt
 3. Run main.py and the result will be output to result_domain.txt

 ## Sample output: